wubuku/Dapp-LCDP-Demo/docs/IntroToDDDMLforMudDevelopers.md

         value: 7
 ```

-The base type of this enumeration is `u8`, which is an unsigned 8-bit integer.
-Its values from 1 to 7 correspond to Monday through Sunday.
-This typically means that the generated code will use a number to represent a day of the week, for example, `3` represents Wednesday.
+The base type of this enumeration is `u8`, an unsigned 8-bit integer.
+Values from 1 to 7 represent Monday through Sunday, with `3` indicating Wednesday.

-Our DDDML code generation tool's MUD version currently simply generates a Solidity `library` for such enumerations, containing constant definitions like `uint8 constant MONDAY = 1;`.
+In the MUD version of our DDDML code generation tool, such enumerations are converted into a Solidity `library` with constant definitions like `uint8 constant MONDAY = 1;`.

-> According to the DDDML specification, it's not mandatory to specify the `baseType` for enumeration objects.
-The code generation tool can generate appropriate code for DDDML-defined enumeration objects based on the features provided by different languages and the coding standards of the development team.
+> According to the DDDML specification, specifying a `baseType` for enumeration objects is optional.
+The code generation tool can produce suitable code for DDDML-defined enumerations based on language features and team coding standards.
 >
-> Some languages, like Java and C#, have the `enum` keyword, while others don't.
-In such cases, the DDDML tool might replace the enumeration object (type) with the `baseType` declared in the enumeration object definition.
-Sometimes this is **not** a bad choice, as it may bring convenience in terms of serialization and persistence handling.
+> Languages like Java and C# have the `enum` keyword, while some others do not.
+In these cases, the DDDML tool might substitute the enumeration object with the declared `baseType`.
+> Sometimes this is **not** a bad choice, as it may bring convenience in terms of serialization and persistence handling.

+##### 8. Composite Types (Value Objects)

+We can also construct composite types (Value Objects) using these basic types, as demonstrated in the example below.

 ### Example from the Game Infinite Seas

-The following example model is extracted from our fully on-chain game [Infinite Seas](http://infiniteseas.io),
-primarily retaining the `SkillProcess` entity and related value objects.
-The definition of `SkillProcess` has been simplified here, showing its properties and the `Create` method for creating this entity.
+The following model is from our fully on-chain game [Infinite Seas](http://infiniteseas.io), focusing on the `SkillProcess` entity and related value objects.
+The `SkillProcess` definition is simplified here, highlighting its properties and the `Create` method.

 ```yaml
 enumObjects: